YohanWD/WTManageSquadron/README.md

 ```

 ## How to project Works
-Bassicaly you'll need to run the main.py every day.
+Basically, you'll need to run the main.py every day.
-For the moment, it will only send a warning when the player is inactive for 3 week (at 0 activity)
+By default, it will only send a discord message when the player is inactive for 21 consecutive days at 0 activity

+You can tweak the optional vars to adapt to your own liking

+Scnenario example :
+You set up :
+    - consecutive_day_of_inactivty = 5
+    - min_activity_required = 200
+We take Billy activity on the last 5 days: [360,360,360,280,150] (not flag as inactive)
+We take John : [100,100,100,0,0] (flag as inactive)
+But wait, what about Gigi who just came in and has 0 activity: [0,100,150]

+Note : player can gather a maximum of 360 activity point each 3 days

 ### Logging system (in case of error and such)
 All the logging information are in a file define by LOGFILE_LOCATION variable, that you can change.
 It will create a .tar file contaning the log (use 7zip to open and have a look).

 ## TODO
-- [] : Add a treshold to define inactive (ex : if player doesn't have 700pts send alert)
-- [] : Add more option to define when a player is inactive
 - [] : catching discord error
-- [] : Turning project into discord bot ?

 ## Author Information
 This project was created in 2023 by YohanWD